 Attitudes Toward and Experiences of Pregnant Medical Students

-by J. Caroline Carwie, Sociology
+by J. Caroline Carwie, Biology

 Abstract: Pregnancy during medical school is becoming a more relevant topic as the average age of medical students increases and more women pursue medicine.
 Mothers can sometimes be viewed as less capable in the general workforce, raising the question of how pregnant students and mothers are viewed in the medical field.
 Many pregnant students did not report receiving judgment from their classmates but were often concerned about peer judgment and maintaining adequate performance nonetheless.
 Policies such as maternity leave and protected breastfeeding locations can be very helpful for pregnant medical students.
 However, these policies are very limited at some institutions—new mothers may have to take an entire year off of medical school due to lack of flexibility.
 Challenges facing pregnant women and mothers are also present during the matching processes for residency.
 Some women report being asked inappropriate or pointed questions during interviews.
-Additionally, even many established female doctors report having experienced discrimination due to maternity.
+Additionally, even many established women doctors report having experienced discrimination due to maternity.
 It is also important to assess how the environment of medical school can affect pregnancy, as physicians have higher rates of infertility than the average population.
 This may be due to stress or the increased age at which physicians tend to have children, but the exact cause is largely unknown.
 Finally, the physical and emotional experiences of pregnancy can impact a student’s performance and experience in medical school.
 While many of these complexities are unavoidable if a woman wishes to have a child during medical school, institutions can help new mothers by acknowledging risks and implementing appropriate policies.

 pregnancy, medical school, pregnant student, policies, stress, maternity